00labs/huma-signals/docs/getting_started.md

 Using [Type Hints](https://peps.python.org/pep-0484/) and [Pydantic](https://pydantic-docs.helpmanual.io/) in our project allows us to improve the quality and reliability of our code.
 Type hints provide a way to specify the expected data types for function arguments and return values, which can help catch errors at runtime and improve code readability.
 Pydantic adds additional features on top of type hints, such as automatic data validation and data conversion, which can help prevent errors and ensure that our code is working with consistent, correct data.

+### Address Casing

+Addresses from transactions or smart contracts will be normalized to all lowercase internally.
+This makes it easier to query and aggregate across multiple data sources.
+Just make sure to `.lower()` API inputs when comparing input addresses.

 ### Running tests

 To run the whole test suite.